triggermains/triggermains.github.io/docs/guides/trigger/quick.md

 ![SAnby team](/assets/images/guides/trigger/teams/sanby.png)

 This is Trigger's strongest team at her release.
-Astra Yao can be replaced with any other support or Pulchra.
+Astra Yao can be replaced with any other support (or Pulchra?).

+_TODO: check Trigger-Pulchra synergy_

 #### On-field anomaly